 Brindle Point

-If a dog has a brindle variant at the K-Locus (kbr/-), it will express eumelanin-pigmented stripes on top of all coat phaeomelanin in their pattern.
+If a dog has a brindle variant at the K locus (kbr/-), it will express vertical eumelanin stripes on top of all phaeomelanin in their pattern.
+A brindled tan point phenotype is also called brindle point.

-So a black & tan dog with brindle will produce black stripes on all of his tan markings.
-A blue-based dog will have blue stripes and so on.
+A black & tan dog with brindle will produce black stripes on all of its tan markings.

-On top of a tan point pattern, masks can cover some of the tan markings on the face and in more extreme cases even on the chest or the lower legs.
+On top of a tan point pattern, masks can cover some of the tan markings on the face and, in more extreme cases, even on the chest or the lower legs.

 Depending on its eumelanin color, different phenotypes are called black tri, chocolate tri, blue tri, or lilac tri.
-Examples for dogs with a tricolored coat can be found in many dog breeds like Australian Shepherds, Bull Terriers, Bernese Mountain Dogs and Shelties, Border Collies, or Collies.
+Examples for dogs with a tricolored coat can be found in many dog breeds like Australian Shepherds, Bull Terriers, Bernese Mountain Dogs, and Shelties, Border Collies, or Collies.

 Ticked black and tan dogs are very common in Cocker Spaniels, English Setters, or Australian Cattle Dogs.
 Most breeds call heavy black ticking “blue” (e.g. Blue Heeler, Bluetick Coonhound, etc.).